-- International English Language Testing System (IELTS Academic overall score of 6.5 with a minimum of 6.0 all modules).
+- International English Language Testing System (IELTS Academic overall score of 6.5 with a minimum score of 7.0 in the speaking module and a minimum of 6.0 in all other modules).
 Request the International English Language Testing System send the Academic Test Report Form to the Board.

 Test Centres and Examiners Select Country

 - Countries exempt from English proficiency or English testing requirements:

 - The Board determines who may provide an acceptable credentials evaluation and the two acceptable services, CGFNS and IERF, have determined the following to be countries exempt from English proficiency or English testing requirements, if their entry-level professional education (with language of textbooks and verbal instructions in English) was from the following countries:

 Canada (except Quebec, the only schools approved for exemption are: McGill University, Dawson College, Vanier college, John Abbott College, and Heritage College)